faguil/Xenacoelomorph-Neuropeptides-Evolution/README.md

 - **Supplementary Table 4.** Species and accession numbers of sequencing data and tissues/stages of original RNA source.
 - **Supplementary Table 5.** Species and accession number of sequencing data or origin of genomes.

+[06-Alignments](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/06-Alignments) This folder contains the alignment files used in constructing the phylogenetic trees for this study.

 ## How to download code files

 The code in this repository is stored in the [00-Code folder](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/00-Code) and can be downloaded as outlined above.
 The ***protein_motif_searching.pl*** script, written in Perl, scans one or more protein motif patterns in FASTA files.
 For detailed instructions on how to use the script, please refer to the README file in the 00-Code folder.
 While we believe the script and accompanying README make it largely self-explanatory, do not hesitate to reach out if you have any questions or concerns.